Veterinary Technician Internship Program

 Compensation and Benefits

-Veterinary Technician Interns will earn $20.00 per hour.
+Veterinary Technician Interns will earn a competitive internship rate.
 Workdays and hours are subject to change as needed by rotations.
 VTI Compensation (Hourly Rate) will increase upon obtaining New York State Licensure.

-Veterinary Technician Interns will be covered by AMC health plans, including dental with a minimum employee contribution on the first of the month following three (3) full months of employment.
-Therefore, self-coverage is needed until that date.
+As a Veterinary Intern of AMC, you will be eligible to receive various benefits the company currently provides to its employees, including medical and dental benefits.
+You will be eligible for medical and dental benefits on the first of the month following 60 days of employment.
 Accrued benefit time (Paid Time Off & Extended Illness Bank) begin on the first day of employment.

 Need more information?